Edmund A. Gann: Thoroughbred racing

 Edmund Gann's successful runners have won races in the United States, France and in Japan where in 1988 Pay The Butler won the prestigious Japan Cup.
 His American-based horses include multiple Grade I winners Peace Rules, Denon, and You, plus Travers Stakes winner Medaglia d'Oro who retired at the end of 2004 having earned more than $5.7 million.
 Gann is also the owner of Cristobal.

-A hobby sailor, Edmund Gann was a member of the San Diego Yacht Club.
+A hobby sailor, Edmund Gann was a member of San Diego Yacht Club.
 Mr. Gann died from cancer on February 5, 2010.